Highlander II: The Quickening: Alternate ending

 A once lost alternate ending, commonly known as The Fairytale Ending, was shown only in some European theaters and has never been shown in any of the American cuts.
 The ending shows Connor magically returning to planet Zeist, taking Louise along with him, while Ramírez’s voice is heard in the background.
 An early version of this ending is shown on the Special Edition.
 It also includes footage of Virginia Madsen as Louise Marcus speaking to Christopher Lambert as Connor MacLeod.
 Madsen is on location while Lambert is suspended by wires in front of a blue screen.
-After a brief exchange where Connor asks Louise to come with him, the theatrical ending is shown where the two embrace in front of a field of stars, then transform into light streaks and fly off into space.
+After a brief exchange in which Connor asks Louise to come with him, the theatrical ending is shown where the two embrace in front of a field of stars, then transform into light streaks and fly off into space.

 Release

 UK release

 Highlander II: The Quickening was released in the UK on 12 April 1991 with a runtime of 100 minutes.
 This version was distributed by Entertainment Film Distributors and ran 8 minutes longer than the US cut.

-As well as a very different scene order this version included additional footage not seen in the later US Theatrical release; including a flashback to the death of Connor's previous wife Brenda, a sequence of Connor and Louise going above the shield, and the alternate "Fairytale Ending" mentioned above.
+As well as a very different scene order this version included additional footage not seen in the later US Theatrical release, including a flashback to the death of Connor's previous wife Brenda, a sequence of Connor and Louise going above the shield, and the alternate "Fairytale Ending" mentioned above.

 Despite this longer version running in UK theatres, all home video releases in the country to date have been of the shorter 91-minute US Theatrical Release (running 86 minutes due to PAL speedup).
 This includes the rental VHS (EVV 1203), retail VHS (EVS 1072), laserdisc (PLFEB 37011), and DVD (EDV 9119).

 United States release

 Highlander II: The Quickening was released in the United States on 1 November 1991 with a runtime of 91 minutes, distributed by InterStar Releasing.
 This version was edited down by the bond company, with many scenes rearranged throughout.
 Despite the many cuts made to this version the bond company also added two new scenes that further fleshed out the villain, General Katana.
-These scenes include; Katana taunting Connor in his Zeist prison cell, and Connor and Katana meeting at the grave of Connor's dead wife, Brenda.
+These scenes include Katana taunting Connor in his Zeist prison cell, and Connor and Katana meeting at the grave of Connor's dead wife, Brenda.

 This version was released many times in the US, including on VHS, laserdisc, and Video8.
 All DVD and Blu-Ray releases of the film in the United States have been of the longer "Renegade" and "Special Edition" versions.